Returning Resident Room Selection FAQ

 Q: My two friends and I want to live in a suite.
 Can we select that option in online housing selection.

 A: All rooms and suites must be filled to capacity.
 In order to select that option, you must fill an entire suite by finding an additional friend to take that space.
-You may also check the “roommate finder” book in the Office of Residential Programs, or select to be randomly assigned with your preferred roommates.
+You may also check the “roommate finder” book in the Office of Residence Life, or select to be administratively assigned with your preferred roommates.

-A: Students when they update their housing applications can indicate they want a single room (do not list any roommates in the roommate section).
-Students then participate in their designated lottery period based on their current class standing.
-When they log on the system will indicate where on campus single rooms are still available and they can select a single in the community of their choice.
+A: Students when they submit their housing applications can preference a single room (do not list any roommates in the roommate section).
+Students then participate during their designated room selection time based on their current class standing.
+The system will indicate where on campus single rooms are still available and they can select a single in the community of their choice.

 Q: I’ve already participated in the room selection process, but changed my mind and wish to edit my selection.
 Can I?

-A: Unfortunately, no. All selections made during housing selection are final.
+A: Unfortunately, no. All selections made during room selection are final.
 Students will not have the ability to access their housing applications once they have made their selection.

-Q: I want to live in the co-ed housing option that was recently advertised.
-May I do that online?
+Q: I want to live in the Co-Ed Housing, may I do that online?

-A: Students who wish to apply for the co-ed housing option must complete a paper application with the Office of Residential Programs on March 18, 2013 in room 244 Student Center.
-Applicants must still submit their $300 housing deposit by the advertised deadline.
+A: Students who wish to apply for the Co-Ed Housing must submit their housing application online and then contact the Office of Residence Life (244 Student Center) regarding specific housing options.
+Applicants must still submit their $300 housing deposit.